NVIDIA/bare-metal-manager-core/book/src/workflow.md

 After this step, DPU is discovered by forge, HBN on DPU is configured by forge.

 - DPU ipxe boots
-- DPU gets IP address from provisioner/kea, the IP will be on pre-allocatedIPMI network segment.
+- DPU gets IP address from provisioner/kea, the IP will be on pre-allocated IPMI network segment.
 - DPU loads bfb image from provisioner/PXE server
 - DPU runs cloud-init to install HBN etc, and inform provisioner DPU discovery info.
 - Provisioner announces DPU presence as new leaf CRD to vpc.